 The FDA approved the Exablate Neuro device for treating essential tremor at the end of 2016.

-You will be asked to do tasks such as drawing spirals so the treating physician can evaluate the improvement of your tremor and identify any potential side effects that you may be experiencing during the treatment.
+Your feedback is necessary as you will be asked to do tasks such as drawing spirals.
+This is so the physician can evaluate the improvement of your tremor and identify any potential side effects that you may be experiencing during the treatment.

 There is the possibility that your tremor may return months or even years after the Neuravive treatment, or that the tremor may not improve at all.
 And while the treatment may improve your tremor, it’s important to understand that it does not treat the underlying disease nor prevent its progression.